Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Highlighted review examples showing repeated phrases, consistent formatting, and high keyword density—signs of automated or templated reviews.

-By analyzing 100 recent Amazon reviews we identified consistent patterns like repeated phrasing uniform formatting and overuse of branded termsthat pointed to likely automated or templated content © Vacuum Wars
+By analyzing 100 recent Amazon reviews, we identified consistent patterns, like repeated phrasing, uniform formatting, and overuse of branded terms—that pointed to likely automated or templated content. © Vacuum Wars

 Of those that were likely fake, there are a few formulaic rhythms that read more like a commercial or press release than a testimonial.
 It usually looks like: [branded feature] means [benefit]